GreyChili/Site-Pinger/README.md

 Usage:

-Run the ping.py file with python
+Run the ping.py file with python, don't run the gui.py, as that will cause errors.